-Creating a beautiful image of an elusive creature, whether it’s a bird, whale, coyote, or other wild animal, is an exciting challenge for all nature photographers.
-Wildlife photography requires preparation and practice, since unlike the controlled environments common in zoos and farms, wildlife is fleeting and unpredictable.
+Creating a beautiful image of an elusive creature, whether it’s a bird, whale, coyote, or another wild animal, is an exciting challenge.
+Like everything else, it requires preparation and practice.

 Since most opportunities last for just a few short seconds, there is little room for error when the subject finally appears.
 Equipped with these proven tips and techniques below, though, you can relieve yourself of bad experiences through photos you are proud to call your own.